GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-17.md

 It is clearly undesirable for any particular library dependency tree to contain conflicts.
-Unfortunately, for any consumer of such a dependency tree that tries to use the highest versions available of all libraries contained in it, there will be conflicts as soon as a breaking change is introduced.
+Unfortunately, for any consumer of such a dependency tree that tries to use the highest versions available of all libraries contained in it, there are conflicts as soon as a breaking change is introduced.
 Thus, breaking changes need to be propagated as quickly as possible so that such consumers can continue using the highest versions.

 Perform the rollout in this manner: